aws-amplify/docs/docs/ui/storage/fragments/react-native/s3-image.md

 );
 ```

-Set the `resizeMode` property to determine how resize the image if the frame doesn't match the image dimensions:
+Set the `resizeMode` property to determine how to resize the image if the frame doesn't match the image dimensions:

 ![S3Image resizeMode Example](~/images/s3image-resize-mode.png)